Skip to main content

 Recruitment biases (halo effect, similarity bias, stereotypes) are documented by occupational psychology research and can lead to discrimination sanctioned by article L1132-1 of the Labor Code.
 To limit them:

-- Use a standardized evaluation grid shared among all recruiters
+• Use a standardized evaluation grid shared between all recruiters

-- Document rejection and selection criteria at each step
+• Document rejection and selection criteria at each stage

 After the evaluation phase, the decision must be collective and documented.
 The employment proposal (or offer letter) must specify:

-- The exact job title and collective agreement classification
+• The exact job title and conventional classification

-- Gross compensation, any variables, and benefits (insurance, meal vouchers, paid time off)
+• Gross compensation, any variables and benefits (health insurance, meal vouchers, additional leave)

 ---